3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 other application can use TPM together with Attester, including another instance of Attester. `timeout` is used to work around potential issue with Attester, for example when it can't access the Token and gets stuck.

-Due to complicated ordering done by `systemd`, Fobnail Token sometimes doesn't have its IP assigned properly, `NetworkManager` complicates things even more.
-This can be checked with `networkctl list fobnail` when Token is plugged in - `routable` is expected state, but sometimes it is `carrier` instead.
-The latter case won't work, but usually it fixes itself by unplugging and plugging the token again.

 ## Summary